AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-integration-overview.md

 ## Enable the integration

-This feature is installed with Adobe Commerce 2.4.5 and higher, but must be configured for use.
+The Adobe IMS metapackage is installed with Adobe Commerce 2.4.5 and higher, but must be configured for use.
 It extends the `AdobeIms` module to support the module that enables authentication logic (`AdminAdobeIms`).

 For more information about enabling the integration, see [Configure the Commerce Admin Integration with Adobe IMS](./adobe-ims-config.md).